NoRehovot/MATLAB-Cosmological-Parameter-LSQ-Fit/README.md

     In this project I set out to describe a homogeneous and isotropic model of universe and its expansion rate.
-    By compiling data from SCP (Supernova Cosmology Project) findings into a graph, where the x-axis is the supernova redshift and the y-axis is it's luminosity distance, and using the LSQ method to find a best-fit luminosity distance for redshift function that contained the parameters needed to describe this model of the universe for the graph, I was able find those paramters and reach conclusions about the universe and its expansion rate.
+    By compiling data from SCP (Supernova Cosmology Project) findings into a graph, where the x-axis is the supernova redshift and the y-axis is it's luminosity distance, and using the LSQ method to find a best-fit luminosity distance for redshift function that contained the parameters needed to describe this model of the universe for the graph, I was able to find those paramters and reach conclusions about the universe and its expansion rate.

 # Definitions